wardencam360/wardencam_manual/faq.rst

 | Sign in with the same google account on both devices.
 | Select "Camera" to use the device as a camera (ie. Place this device around your home).
 | Select "Viewer" to receive video and audio live streaming (ie. your daily phone).
-| Motion detection recording and 24/7 recording can be achieved once you link your Dropbox account.
+| Motion detection recording and 24/7 recording can be achieved once you link your Dropbox or Google Drive account.
 | Watch the `demo video`_
 .. _demo video: https://www.youtube.com/watch?v=UObAA8vslXU